Inheritance of ancestral property without any consent

 I want to know where do I stand with my case and is there any such case in history which I can use as citations.

-Asked 6 months ago in Civil Law from Rourkela, Orissa
+Asked 2 years ago in Civil Law from Rourkela, Odisha

 1) judgments depend upon facts of each case